maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 - When you access your Gitpod workspace **from within a browser**, you access the development server via a URL on the `gitpod.io` domain (using default https port 443).
-In order to make this work, Gitpod proxies `localhost` to the external URL.
+To make this work, Gitpod proxies `localhost` to the external URL.
 - When you access your Gitpod workspace **from VS Code via SSH**, VS Code proxies the development server to `localhost`.
 You work with your Gitpod workspace as if it was a local development environment.